bagisto/user-guide/docs/2.0/multi-tenant-ecommerce/README.md

 Using the Tenant Admin Panel, tenants can manage products, categories, attributes, customers, and more through a user-friendly interface similar to Bagisto.

 Tenants can also manage orders by making invoices, setting up shipments, and using other menu options to run their store efficiently.

+### CName Mapping

+CName Mapping lets tenants connect their own domain to the subdomain made by the SaaS module, which helps with professional branding.

+When a tenant signs up, a default subdomain like **username.rootdomain.com** is created.
+With CNAME, their actual domain can be directed to this subdomain.

+This makes it easy for customers to find the store and keeps a reliable, consistent online image.

+The mapping is set up through the tenant's DNS provider and the SaaS module by the Super Admin, and it doesn't need any extra plugins.